MelbourneDeveloper/Jayse/src/dart_jayse/README.md

 [C# Package](../dotnet/)

+## Features

+- **Lossless Conversion**: convert to Dart strongly typed Dart objects and back to JSON without any information.
+See below for more information.
+- **Strong Typing**: All values are strongly typed.
+No accessing `dynamic` values.
+- **Immutable**: All objects are immutable.
+There are no setters.
+Use non-destructive mutation to create new `JsonObject`s.
+- Less need for code generation.

 ## What Is It And Why?

 Jayse is a Dart library that facilitates safe and lossless conversion of JSON to and from statically-typed, immutable objects.
 When you receive data from a backend, you can modify it and send it back without destroying other data that arrived in the payload.
 This is in contrast with packages like `json_serializable` and `freezed`, which can corrupt data when converting JSON to Dart objects and back.